Chart Committee Charters and Composition

 5. Discuss with management and the independent auditor the quarterly financial statements, which are not audited.

-6. Discuss with management, internal audit and the independent auditor the Company’s earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies.
+6. Review and discuss the Company’s earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies, including in each case any pro-forma, adjusted or other non-GAAP information set forth therein.
 This responsibility may be delegated to the Committee chair.
 Committee members may participate in such discussions at their discretion.

 7. Review annual audit plans of the head of internal audit and the independent auditor.